sally2gendman/frontendintensive.github.io/README.md

-# My Portfolio
+# A Portfolio
-A showcase of my work at Bloc.
+Created a mock portfolio site utilizing MDL